hoverinc/this_feature/README.md

 ThisFeature.default_adapter            # access the default adapter directly if needed
 ```

-See more info in the documentation for the individual adapters below

 ### Context

 You can also pass a context to the flag, many feature flagging systems support this.